TimothyJao/algorithms/README.md

 ## react-projects

 This section contains a series of simple components that I created using react and react-hooks.
 React has so many nuances and quirks and I hope to learn all I can.

+### Trello

+I made a very simple trello code derived from TripleByte's list of MVPs.
+My main takeaway here is the use of useReducer and how it can manage the state of a component and its sub-components.